cwood821/til/notes/video/remove-audio-from-video-with-ffmpeg.md

 ```

 From the documentation:
-> The presence of -an disables audio stream selection for out2.mkv.
+> The presence of -an disables audio stream selection

 See on [Stackoverflow](https://superuser.com/questions/268985/remove-audio-from-video-file-with-ffmpeg#268986) and [official documentation](https://ffmpeg.org/ffmpeg.html#Audio-Options).